dojoengine/book/src/cairo/events.md

 ### Custom Events

 Within your systems, emitting custom events can be highly beneficial.
-Fortunately, there's a handy `emit!` macro that lets you release events directly from your world.
-These events are indexed by [torii](../toolchain/torii/overview.md)
+Fortunately, there's a handy `emit!` command that lets you release events directly from your world.
+These events are indexed by [Torii](../toolchain/torii/overview.md).

 Use it like so: